Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Details of the Axiomatic Calculus

-Strictly speaking, the calculus in \rref{fig:calculus} still has schematic occurrences of finite and cofinite sets.
-As suggested by \rref{remark:finite}, this is easily fixed using symbolic representations for sets together with an axiomatization of finite and confinite sets, which can be given without axiom schemas.
+Strictly speaking, the calculus in \rref{fig:calculus} still has schematic occurrences of (co)finite sets.
+As suggested by \rref{rem:finite}, this is easily fixed using symbolic (co)finite sets together with a non-schematic axiomatization.
+The class $C(\setAtoms_1, \ldots, \setAtoms_n)$ of (co)finite sets over the (co)finite sets $\setAtoms_1, \ldots, \setAtoms_n$ of atoms, has the following syntax